 Teresa M. Cheng MD, MSc is an Associate Professor at the University of California, San Francisco Medical Center and board-certified internal medicine physician based out of the San Francisco VA Medical Center (SFVAMC) since 2017.
-Her clinical roles include telehealth primary and urgent care with rural populations in California and Nevada and inpatient ward attending at SFVAMC.
-She is the educational site director for the Downtown VA internal medicine residency program which serves homeless and vulnerable veterans.
-She is also associate director for the longitudinal telehealth urgent care resident rotation.
+She enjoys her work as a primary care provider and providing telehealth urgent care with rural veteran populations in California and Nevada.
+She is the educational site director for the Downtown and San Bruno sites of the UCSF internal medicine residency program.
+She is also the associate chief of the division of general internal medicine at SFVAMC.

 Following her fellowship, she held several educational leadership positions in BU and brought many innovations in teaching and curriculum, including new curriculum in simulation training, EBM teaching and health care systems.
 In addition, she is an active mentor of medical students, residents and junior faculty in the areas of medical education and scholarship and received in 2016 the Department of Medicine teaching award and in 2017 the Society of General Internal Medicine (SGIM) Regional award for excellence in medical education.